nilopmsft/LearnCosmosDB-API/README.md

 ### Data Modeling

-Utilizes a path of "/api/DataModeling/" for all related requests.
+**Endpoint** : `/api/DataModeling/` for all related requests

 **Parameters** to be provided are:

-- **dataModel** - Required = This represents which 'model' we are using for our search.
+- `dataModel` (required): This represents which 'model' we are using for our search.
 Determines which container to query in our Cosmos Database.
 Options, 'Single','Embedded','Reference','Hybrid'

-- **searchValue** - Required = actual search value passed by user/application.
+- `searchValue` (required): Actual search value passed by user/application.
 Both user input queries and point reads requires this value.

-- **searchType** = type of search, 'movie', 'person' or 'point'.
+- `searchType` (optional): type of search, 'movie', 'person' or 'point'.
 This due to the variety of models we have and is not always required.
 See respective request information.

-- **docId** = Id of document if we have it available.
+- `docId` (optional): Id of document if we have it available.
 Used for Point Reads.

 **Documents** will be two dictionaries of MediaResults and RequestDiagnostics.
 Review the below query and model chosen outputs to see respective structure.

-#### Movie Query
+**Movie Query**

-Query for retrieving movie(s) by search term. dataModel can be any but recommmended is 'Single' and UI will dictate which model (container) will be queried.
+Retrieve movies by search term.
+Regrdless of model, each movie has a single document for its individual movie which is retrieved by the searchValue if matching.

-- Parameters:
+- **GET** `/api/DataModeling/`

-    dataModel = 'Single'
+- **Parameters:**

-    searchValue = <'User input'>
+  - `dataModel`: `Single`

-    searchType = 'movie'
+  - `searchValue`: `<User input>`

 - Example Request: